 I am glad I gave The Curious Incident of the Dog in the Night-Time a second chance and I wish that I liked it more.
 Sure I didn’t love it, but I didn’t dislike it as much I did the first time.

 - Eleanor Oliphant Is Completely Fine by Gail Honeyman

 - Where’d You Go, Bernadette by Maria Semple

 - Eliza and Her Monsters by Francesca Zappia

 - Me Talk Pretty One Day by David Sedaris

 - Me And Earl And The Dying Girl by Jesse Andrews

 Let us chat

-Have you read this one?
+Have you read the Curious Incident of the Dog in the Night-Time?
 Or watched the play?
-Do have a better recommendation with a better Autistic representation?
+Do have recommendations with a better Autistic/Asperger’s representation?
 Let us talk.